PaulCCCCCCH/Robustar_implementation/back-end/README.md

 # To Run Backend

+*The versions of packages in `requirements.txt` have been verified to work with Python 3.9.*

 ```
 cd back-end # If you are not already in this folder
 pip install -r requirements.txt